Dyuti60/namasteReact/notes.md

 - When we create a js file for a React Component, try to have give the same name.
 - Its debatable to write the component file as .js or .jsx or .tsx file
 - We need to export and then import each component file
+- Default Export and Import and Named Export
+- Named Export - curly braces is required while importing Variable imported needs to be used within curly braces Component can be directly used
+- Default Export - No curly braces needed while importing Variable imported needs to be used within curly braces Component can be directly used
+- When we have to export multiple things use named export else use default export
+- We can use Default Export along with Named Export
+- How to make our App Dynamic?
+    - objective is to filter out restaurants having rating >4.2
+    - Add Event Listener onClick
+    - onClick takes a callback function
+    - Add Event Listener onMouseOver
+- React is fast and efficient in DOM manipulation, Data is in sync with the UI
+- State Variable - React Super Powerful Variable - for that we use hooks
+- React Elemen is a JS object, React Component is a normal JS function, Hooks in React is a normal JS utility function
+    - Has some feature given to Hooks
+    - Two most important React Hooks are - useState() and useEffect()
+    -  useState() - creates superpowerful State variables in React first need to import this from React need to import it like a named import its called state variable, as it maintains the state of the component the scope of a local state variable is inside the component when we call useState(), it will give state variables in the form of arrays values are to be passed in useState() to instantiate the state variable if we want to modify the state variable need to provide a second parameter of the array
+    - Whenever a state variable updates, React will rerenders the component
+    - rerenders means updating the component whenever state variable update
+    - useEffect() -
+- Superpowers of React:
+    - Reconcillation Algorithms as known as React fibre
+    - Suppose we have a res-containers and is having 7 res-card
+    - UI changes to filter only 4 res-cards
+    - When UI changes, React creates a virtual DOM
+    - Virtual DOM is representation of Actual DOM
+    - Virtual DOM are React Element Objects
+- Diff Algorithm: finds out difference between updated virtual DOM and old DOM It calculates the difference and then actually updates the DOM for every render cycle
+- In React 16, a new algorithm called React fibre came which finds out the difference and ipdate the DP
+-